Manishearth/ChatExchange/docs/se-chat-api.md

 Unofficial documentation of the private HTTP APIs used by Stack Exchange chat.

+All POST methods require an `fkey` POST form data argument.
+It won't be specifically listed for each of them.

 ## Event JSON Objects

 Chat events are represented by JSON objects with at least the following